Tips for Talking with Teens About Sex

 Family TV Viewing Guide: Turn family TV time into teachable moments with Planned Parenthood's guide, "The Talk Show: Using TV to Talk with Your Children About Sex"

-Become an advocate for responsible sexuality education in our schools — join the Parent Protection Connection (PPC)!
-Click here or call our Administrative Headquarters in Grand Rapids at (616) 774-7005 for more information.
-(Only available in Kent County.)
+Become an advocate for responsible sexuality education in our schools: Only available in Kent County.
+Join the Parent Protection Connection (PPC)!
+Call our location in Grand Rapids at 616-774-7005 for more information.

 There's No Place Like Home for Sex Education

 A guide for parents, to help answer your children's questions at any age.